FaresTheDev/LightDarkModePractice/README.md

 # LightDarkModePractice
-This is a simple web page  I made,  to practice making light and dark mode for my future projects.
+This is a simple web page  I made,  to practice implementing light/dark mode for my future projects.